Andrew-Chen-Wang/github-wiki-action/README.md

 ```

 If you plan on having a different repository host your wiki
-directory, you're going to need a Personal Access Token instead of the `GITHUB_TOKEN`
+directory, you're going to need a Personal Access Token instead of the `GH_TOKEN`
 with the minimal scopes [seen here.](https://github.com/settings/tokens/new?scopes=repo&description=wiki%20page%20creator%20token)

 ---